nktnlx/data_analysis_portfolio/README.md

 ## Study Projects
 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.

+### algorithms training by yandex
+**Description:** Algorithms Training 3.0 by Yandex.
+[The course official page](https://yandex.ru/yaintern/algorithm-training).
+This 1 month algorithms and data structures coding journey explores such topics as stacks, queues, dynamic programming, graphs, DFS, BFS, etc.
+**Repository:** Check the repository having my notes and solutions on Algorithms Training 3.0 by Yandex based on the course lectures, tasks and materials ---> [go to repo..](https://github.com/nktnlx/algorithms_training/tree/main/algo_trainings_3)
+**Status:** Completed in April 2023 (please, check the certificates section below).

 ### data structures and algorithms in python
 **Description:** Data Structures & Algorithms in Python on Udacity by Google.
 [The course official page](https://learn.udacity.com/courses/ud513).